 About the Exhibition

 Let’s Connect: Philly’s Artists Take on the Barnes challenged the city’s artists to create a work of their own in response to a single work of art in the Barnes collection.
 More than 300 artists submitted work for consideration.
-Their submissions are now on display in an exhibition at the Barnes, where the public and a team of curators will vote for four artists to receive an on-site residency at the Mural Arts Studio at the Barnes.
+Their submissions were presented in an exhibition at the Barnes, and the public and a team of curators voted for artists to receive an on-site residency at the Mural Arts Studio at the Barnes.